sarojvrc/Blog-Backups/cl0o39luz02od2onv4j5a322a.md

 When you are going to open an account on *amazon*, you are giving personal details to it, like *name, email, mob etc*.
 Your details are stored inside *amazon's *database.
 Here, *amazon *can view your data, can view your order history, also *amazon *can modify it(likely they are not). *Amazon *has full access to your data.
 So, here *amazon *acts as a *Centralized Application*.

 Like this, let's take another application.
-For eg, when you are making a train ticket booking from the IRCTC application, you are giving IRCTC to your personal data(*name, mob, journey details, etc*).
+For eg, when you are making a train ticket booking from the IRCTC application, you are giving IRCTC with your personal data(*name, mob, journey details, etc*).
 IRCTC has full access to your data.
 So, here IRCTC acts as a *centralized application*.

 Here is the structure of the *centralized application*.